Yep, we sure can remind you when registration opens!

 The Rails Rumble is the hard work of a few organizers.
 They wrote the code that runs the contest, coordinate the stuff that needs coordinating, and herd the stray cats (there are a surprising number of stray cats).

-You can also follow @railsrumble on Twitter or visit #railsrumble on the freenode IRC network, which tends to be a gathering place for developers interested in the Rumble.
+You can also follow @railsrumble on Twitter and visit the #rails-rumble Slackline channel, which tends to be a gathering place for developers interested in the Rumble.
 It’s a great place to find potential teammates and most of the contest organizers also regularly idle in there.

 Contact the contest organizers with this form.
 They’ll hook you up, so you can hook them up.